 There is no particular paper that is mandated to be filed to represent yourself in civil litigation in Oklahoma.
 However, if you represent yourself, called pro se in legal speak,you must be familiar with all the rules of the District Court in front of whom you will be appearing.
 Further, you will...Read more »

-"Dismissed without prejudice" means the Court or a party to an action filed in District Court has dismissed the litigation as to that party or possibly the entire cause of action.Thus, if it was dismissed without prejudice against Wells Fargo, this means Wells Fargo is no longer a litigant in the...Read more »
+"Dismissed without prejudice" means the Court or a party to an action filed in District Court has dismissed the litigation as to that party or possibly the entire cause of action.Thus, if it was dismissed without prejudice against Wells Fargo, this means Wells Fargo is no longer a...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.